Greater Miami Jewish Federation

 - Amount: Not specified

-- Purpose: New funding opportunity for organizations that design and implement innovative programs in the fields of Israel engagement and Israel education—cultural and educational initiatives in Miami that create understanding, build bridges, and nurture lifelong engagement with Israel
+- Purpose: New funding opportunity for organisations that design and implement innovative programmes in the fields of Israel engagement and Israel education—cultural and educational initiatives in Miami that create understanding, build bridges, and nurture lifelong engagement with Israel

 - Application Method: Online via Submittable platform